pdc-quantum/isic-2024/README.md

      - use the mean parameter values observed in the CV process

-     - use "guessed" parameter set: only to confirm a local peakthat was revealed by serendipity (incorrected parameter set from other booster/basis combination)
+     - use "guessed" parameter set: only to confirm a local peak that was revealed by serendipity (using incorrected parameter set from other booster/basis combination)

  - Final submission and scores: